tytydraco/yessleep/out/Something_Outside_The_Kitchen_Window_is_Watching_Me_Part_Three.md

 She scrolled down the page, pausing to let me glimpse at another photo embedded in the article—Elmwood's model homes surrounded by smiling people, families with happy and healthy grins, and children being held by their parents.
 A picture-perfect image of what Elmwood wanted the public to see—of what they wanted to portray.

-*"They funneled taxpayer money into the project, jacked up rent prices the next year, and pushed out the people who couldn't pay anymore."* Cindy muttered bitterly, folding her arms, *"Bottomline is... it's pretty clear the Drovers and the Mayor go way back."* She spoke, glancing back at the screen once more with a piercing stare.
+*"They funneled taxpayer money into the project, jacked up rent prices the next year, and pushed out the people who couldn't pay anymore."* Cindy muttered bitterly, folding her arms, *"Bottomline is... it's pretty clear Elmwood and the Mayor go way back."* She spoke, glancing back at the screen once more with a piercing stare.

 *"Samuel was their poster boy in the 2000s it seems... most of the articles about Elmwood back then had his face all over."* Cindy scrolled and typed once more, as I stood from behind her, getting a better look at the previous articles she's had prompted up.

-*"Can you search for more articles or news blocks about the Gonzales case?"* I asked.
+*"Can you search for more articles or news blocks about the family’s case?"* I asked.

 She sighed shrugging as she clicked off of a page. *"There's little to none, I've tried months ago.
 It feels like a dead-end."* Cindy sounded defeated, I felt bad for even asking as it would make sense she would've tried that long ago, especially when the case was still new to her.